-: MS : 2015

-mpling f rame is used?

-ne (Go to o Question 2.)

-me (Go to Question 3.)

-isted area a frame (Go to Question 2.)

-on of the ew outle sts are u onding nu commercial bu e frame source.
-Explain how the lists ets are identified and added to the fra pdated (cycle).
-(After completing this quadret to indicate Type of Source in the table to all business list 4 - Statewide retail lice 5 - Statewide liquor lice are updated (method), me.
-In addition, explain question, go to Question 4.) below. nse/permit list
+e: MS 7: 2018 1.
+What type of sa mpling f rame is used? ∑ List fra me (Go to o Question 2.) ☐ Area fra ame (Go to Question 3.) ☐ List-ass isted area a frame (Go to Question 2.)
+2. List all sources of the list frame.
+Indicate the type of source from the list below.
+Provide a brief description of the frame source.
+Explain how the lists are updated (method), including how new outlets are identified and added to the frame.
+In addition, explain how often the lists are updated (cycle).
+(After completing this question, go to Question 4.)
+Use the corresponding number to indicate Type of Source in the table below.
+1 - Statewide commercial business list 4 - Statewide retail license/permit list 2 - Local com 3 - Statewide ssiness list 5 - Statewide liquor lic tense/permit list 6 - Other ense/permit list Name of Frame Source Type of Source Description Updating Method and Cycle lississippi State Tax ommission 3 Outlets are licensed with the MS State Tax Commission.

-iobacco ne ense/permit fist 0 - Other

-Type of Source Description Updating Method and Cycle

-3 Outlets are licensed with the MS State Tax Commission.
 The Office of the Attorney General enforcement officers continually update the list for accuracy.
-They are located in separte geographical regions througout the state.
-Data is updated on a continuous basis.
-The enforcement officers update any information on the outlets in their area.
-They send the information to the central office weekly and the list is updated at that time.

-area left No what per out in the formation of the area fram ne? covered by the area frame?
+They are located in separate geographical regions throughout the state.
+Data are updated on a continuous basis.
+The enforcement officers update any information on the outlets in their area They send the information to the central office weekly and the list is updated at that time.
+3. If an area frame e is used, describe how area sampling units ar re defined and formed. a.
+Is any Yes area left No what pere out in the formation of the area fran ne? covered by the area frame?
+4. Federal regulat ıon requ ires that vending machines be inspec tea as part of the Synar survey.

-me (Go to the list on of the list on mpling frame is used? me (Go to Question 2.) me (Go to Question 3.) isted area frame (Go to Question 2.) of the list frame.
-Indicate the type of source from of the frame source.
-Explain how the lists are updated (cycle).
-(After completing this conding number to indicate Type of Source in the table of commercial business list mercial business list Type of Source Description 3 Outlets are licensed with the MS State Tax Commission.
-The Office of the Attorney General enforcement officers continually update the list for accuracy.
-They are located in separte geographical regions througout the state.
-Type of Source Description area left out in the formation of the area fram No what percentage of the state's population is not state.

-survey.
 Are vending machines included in the Synar survey?